A Global Fish War is Coming, Warns US Coast Guard

 Re: (Score:2)

+The article -- which is very good -- is referring to enforcing international agreements about fishing in U.S. exclusive economic zones (EEZ).
+According to the various international agreements on the seas, fishing, etc. -- it is up to the boundary nation to take care of these things.

+It points out the China not only frequently fishes near U.S. borders (among other locations), they haven't ratified key U.N. agreements on international fishing.
+They are also aggressively using their military to protect illegal fishing in other nation's territorial waters (Indonesia & the Philippines comes to mind).
+Let's not forget manufacturing artificial islands so they can use them as a basis for territorial claims.
+(South China Sea)

-Everything old is new again (Score:3)
+Everything old is new again (Score:5, Interesting)

 Ah, the exclusivity of our times — surely, nothing like this has ever happened before.
 Except around Newfoundland [marianopolis.edu]: